NVIDIA/hpc-container-maker/RECIPES.md

 - `apt_keys`: A list of GPG keys to add.
 The default is an empty list.

+- `apt_ppas`: A list of personal package archives to add.
+The default is an empty list.

 - `apt_repositories`: A list of apt repositories to add.
 The default is an empty list.